WHEN IS MY CHILD EMANCIPATED?

 v.
-B. George, where the child adopted her step-father's name, had not visited her father in five years, and considers him her "biological" and not her paternal father.
+B. George, where the child adopted her step-father's name, had not visited her father in five years, and considered him to be her "biological" and not paternal father.
 In this instance, the Court granted emancipation.
-If your child is under the age of 21 and marries someone under the age of 21, and if the marriage is with the blessing of the parents of both spouses, the parents will not be relieved of their obligation to support the married child.
-Nor will they be relieved of their support obligations obligations if they are still able to exercise parental control over the On the other hand, if a child under the age of 21 marries against the will of his or her parents, then the Courts are very likely to declare the child emancipated.
+If your child is under the age of 21 and marries someone under the age of 21, and if the marriage is with the blessing of the parents of both spouses, then the parents will not be relieved of their obligation to support the married child, nor will they be relieved of their support obligations if they are still able to exercise parental control over the On the other hand, if a child under the age of 21 marries against the will of his or her parents, then the Courts are very likely to declare the child emancipated.
 It is a question of the parent's ability to exercise parental control over the child and the child's attempts to avoid When Your Child Enlists in Military Service

-If your child enlists in the military under the age of 21, that child is Case law is conflicting on whether there are any circumstances other than
+If your child enlists in the military under the age of 21, then that child Case law is conflicting on whether there are any circumstances other than